paunovic/envo/README.md

 APP_DATABASE_URL = "/database/app/url/master"
 ```

-an environment overrides with its own
+An environment overrides with its own
 `[tool.envo.environments.<env>.vars]` table. `envo localhost` runs
 with only `ENVO_ENVIRONMENT` set - direnv owns local.

-## refresh and eval
+## Refresh and eval

 `envo refresh qa` logs an sso profile in first and verifies the
 result, printing the account and user id.
 `envo eval qa` prints the same set a run would inject, as shell
 exports for prompt integration.

-## development
+## Development

 ```
 uv sync